exakat/php-dictionary/dictionary.rst

 Framework
 ---------

-A framework is a library that helps building PHP applications, mostly web, but also CLI.
-Frameworks provide commonly features, such as forms, authentications, templating, arguments and security.
+A framework is a library of code and practices that helps building PHP applications.
+Frameworks provide common features, such as forms, authentications, templating, arguments and security.

 Frameworks are often described as a platform : they stand as a layer above PHP, with its own conventions and behaviors.
 PHP is the language of the framework, and the language used to extends the framework.

 There are lots of frameworks in PHP.
-In alphabetical order, here are some :
+In alphabetical order, here is a non-exhaustive list:

 + `Aura <https://auraphp.com/>`_
 + `Bolt CMS <https://boltcms.io/>`_